Gardner's Trust Braille Music Literacy Awards

 - Singing/Playing at sight, with reference to the score

 - Answering questions on a short passage of Braille music

 - Writing in braille music a passage dictated by the examiner

 - Spotting differences between a passage in braille music and an audio recording played by the examiner

 For the full regulations and details of what is required at each of the five levels, refer to GTLA Regulations, Requirements and Specimen Tests in braille or print in the application pack.

 The tests are open to candidates of any age.

 Reasons to enter

-You will receive a full report which identifies what you did well as well as areas you might wish to work on.
-Having a record of your progress in this way can be useful for showing your music teacher, particularly when you change school or college.
-It is especially useful if you are thinking of taking GCSE and A level music, or working past grade 5 on your instrument.
+You will receive a full report which identifies what you did well, as well as areas you might wish to work on.
+Having a record of your progress in this way can be useful for showing your music teacher, particularly when you change school or college, or just as a personal record of your achievements as you work through the levels.
+It is especially useful if you are thinking of taking GCSE and A-level music, or working past grade 5 on your instrument.
 Whether you want to sing in a choir, be a virtuoso tuba player or play in an ocarina quartet, being able to learn from braille will give you greater independence.